 - ERL_CRASH_DUMP If the emulator needs to write a crash dump, the value of this variable will be the file name of the crash dump file.
 If the variable is not set, the name of the crash dump file will be erl_crash.dump in the current directory. - ERL_CRASH_DUMP_NICE Unix systems: If the emulator needs to write a crash dump, it will use the value of this variable to set the nice value for the process, thus lowering its priority.
 The allowable range is 1 through 39 (higher values will be replaced with 39).
 The highest value, 39, will give the process the lowest priority. - ERL_CRASH_DUMP_SECONDS Unix systems: This variable gives the number of seconds that the emulator will be allowed to spend writing a crash dump.
 When the given number of seconds have elapsed, the emulator will be terminated by a SIGALRM signal. - ERL_AFLAGS The content of this environment variable will be added to the beginning of the command line for erl. - The -extra flag is treated specially.
 Its scope ends at the end of the environment variable content.
-Arguments following an -extra flag are moved on the command line into the -extra section, i.e. the end of the command line following after an -extra flag. - ERL_ZFLAGS and ERL_FLAGS The content of these environment variables will be added to the end of the command line for erl.

-The -extra flag is treated specially.
+Arguments following an -extra flag are moved on the command line into the -extra section, i.e. the end of the command line following after an -extra flag. - ERL_ZFLAGSand ERL_FLAGS The content of these environment variables will be added to the end of the command line for erl. - The -extra flag is treated specially.
 Its scope ends at the end of the environment variable content.
-Arguments following an -extra flag are moved on the command line into the -extra section, i.e. the end of the command line following after an -extra flag.
+Arguments following an -extra flag are moved on the command line into the -extra section, i.e. the end of the command line following after an -extra flag. - ERL_LIBS This environment variable contains a list of additional library directories that the code server will search for applications and add to the code path.
+See [code(3)].

-[init(3)], [erl_prim_loader(3)], [erl_boot_server(3)], [code(3)], [application(3)], [heart(3)], [net_kernel(3)], [auth(3)], [make(3)], epmd(1) [page 60], erts_alloc(3) [page 86]
+[init(3)], [erl_prim_loader(3)], [erl_boot_server(3)], [code(3)], [application(3)], [heart(3)], [net_kernel(3)], [auth(3)], [make(3)], epmd(1) [page 78], erts_alloc(3) [page 106]